Offering Dāna: Some Guidelines and Practices

 May this gift support the teachers and teachings for the benefit of many other people.

 May this gift directly support my own awakening through a strong dāna practice.

 This gift, myself the giver, and the teachers are all impermanent – with this in mind I give lightly and generously, for the benefit of all beings!

 Getting Financially Stable

-It’s an important part of our practice of generosity to be in a financially stable situation where we can actually manifest generosity to support the teachers, teachings, and community of practitioners.
-If you feel what you can offer as dāna is lower than you would like, make a strong commitment to yourself to change your financial patterns or situation.
+It’s an important part of our practice of generosity to be in a financially stable situation where we can manifest generosity to ourselves and others.
+If you feel what you can offer as dāna is lower than you would like, make a strong commitment to yourself to examine and change your financial patterns or situation.

 As the saying goes, “The difference between a dream and a goal is a plan.”
 Make a plan and craft a timeline for when you’re financial situation will empower you to be more generous, to support the teachers, teachings, yourself and others.

 We hope the above reflections and guidelines are useful to you.
-As mentioned, generosity is the first and most important pillar of our spiritual journey, the foundation on which all our other practices are built.
-May your dāna practice continue to thrive, forming the bedrock on which your awakening comes together, for the benefit of all beings!
+May your dāna practice thrive for the benefit of all beings!

 If you live in Canada, as an alternative to PayPal you can send an Interac eTransfer to [email protected].